 - Apartments, condos and stacked homes do not qualify for this program.

-To be eligible, you should be replacing existing doors and/or windows on the exterior of your home with rebate eligible models.
+To be eligible, you must replace existing doors and/or windows on the exterior of your home with rebate eligible models.
 Each rough opening in which doors or windows are replaced counts as one door and/or window.
 A bay window, which may be made up of several individual window sections, counts as one window.
 Skylights are not eligible for a rebate.
 Note: doors are not eligible for Tier 1 rebates.*

 U-Factor 1.40 – 1.23 (W/m2-K)*